tsunghuanghsieh/udacity/nd0044/README.md

 # [Full Stack Web Developer Nanodegree (nd0044 v2)](https://github.com/udacity/FSND)

 For this class, you will need Python 3.x and [Postgres](https://formulae.brew.sh/formula/postgresql).
-The postgres version used is 14.2.
+The postgres version used is 14.2, unless otherwise stated.
 Instead of `virtualenv`, I use [Anaconda](https://www.anaconda.com/products/distribution) to manage separate Python environments.

 ## SQL and Data Modeling for the Web